jjjlu/RoboBunny/README.md

 ## Cross-Platform

-**Describe the platforms you targeted for your game release.
+**Describe the platforms you targeted for your game release .
 For each, describe the process and unique actions taken for each platform.
 What obstacles did you overcome?
 What was easier than expected?**

-## Audio
+## Joyce - Audio

-**List your assets including their sources and licenses.**
+*Theme Music* - The main theme for RoboFroggy is called "Music for Arcade Style Game" from [Pixabay](https://pixabay.com/music/video-games-music-for-arcade-style-game-146875/), a site for sharing stock images, videos, and music.
+The song's style is very upbeat and energetic to match the adventurous nature of the game, which subliminaly influences the user to move and react fast to complete each level.
+The theme music uses heavy synths to reflect the computerized and pixelized look of the game and has a simple tune to match the more elementary assets and background.
+Like the name promises, the song is perfect for an arcade-style game such as RoboFroggy.
+To create the best gameplay experience, the music plays from the beginning and loops with a minimal pause in between each play.
+There is a sound played to indicate the start and end of each level to indicate that gameplay has begun and that success has been reached, respectively.
+The licensing for the song is listed [here](https://pixabay.com/service/terms/), but in summary, it is able to be used for free and without crediting the artist.

+*Sound Effects* -All sound effects were sourced from Mixkit's collection of [free sound effects](https://mixkit.co/free-sound-effects).
+The most important sound effects were the jump and button sound effects, as they were used the most throughout creating the game and they indicate to the user that there is a reaction to their input.
+I felt that it is important to have a sound effect for a button click to show that the user's input was logged, especially since there was sometimes a lag in loading different scenes.
+The licensing for these SFX clips from Mixkit state that they "are royalty-free and can be used without attribution" for "commercial and personal projects".

+*Implementation* - To implement the music and sound effects, I referenced [this tutorial on YouTube](https://www.youtube.com/watch?v=JnbDxG04i7c).
+At first I attempted to mimic what was provided in the class exercises, but I ultimately decided that the implementation was too complicated for our needs.
+The tutorial provides a simple yet effective way to link certain movements and user inputs with the needed sounds.

 **Describe the implementation of your audio system.**